How to make a broiled seafood combination featuring clams casino

 - 1 Large Red Bell Pepper- small dice

-- 1 Tablespoons fresh Italian Parsley finely chopped (optional)
+- 1 Tablespoon fresh Italian Parsley finely chopped

 - Chop the onion, and bell pepper into a small dice